 What About Jointly Owned Assets?

-In that case, because it was owned jointly, the asset and its associated debt would be transfered fully to you.
-You, of course, would have the option to sell the car to satisfy the debt.
+In this case, because it was owner transferred, the asset and its associated debt would be transferred fully to your spouse.
+The surviving spouse, of course, would have the option to sell the car to satisfy the debt.

-Federal law prohibits your home mortgage lender from calling due the complete mortgage after one spouse has died.
+Federal law prohibits your home mortgage lender from pursuing the complete mortgage after one spouse has died.

 Assets Creditors Cannot Touch